These fun activities for babies will keep little ones entertained while also boosting important developmental skills.

 To reiterate, one of the absolute most important developmental experiences we can offer to babies at this age is plenty of time on the floor – on their tummies, on their backs, on their sides.
 It seems like such a simple thing, but babies get so much of the movement and sensory input they need when they’re allowed the time and opportunity to explore how their bodies work outside of a carrier, stroller, or swing!

 As babies become more alert and engaged, there are all kinds of new movement and play activities to try!
-At this stage, babies become a little more sturdy too, so you can begin to play in ways that will encourage rolling and head control.
+At this stage, babies become a little more sturdy too, so you can begin physical development activities for infants that will encourage rolling and head control.

 8 || Songs and finger plays